- TSA seized 1,556 guns in 2012, nearly double the amount in 2007

 - Gunman opens fire Friday at Los Angeles International Airport

 - TSA screens about 1.8 million passengers and their luggage daily for prohibited items

-at a checkpoint at Los Angeles International Airport emphasizes airport security vulnerabilities, according to analysts and a union chief.
+A deadly shooting at a checkpoint at Los Angeles International Airport emphasizes airport security vulnerabilities, according to analysts and a union chief.